History of rail transport in Great Britain 1923–1947: World War II and its aftermath

-During World War II the railway companies' managements joined together, effectively becoming one company.
+During World War II the railway companies' managements joined, effectively becoming one company.
 The railways were used more heavily than at any time in their history during this period.

 The railway system suffered heavy damage in some areas due to German Luftwaffe bombing, especially in cities such as London and Coventry.
 482 locomotives, 13,314 passenger and 16,132 freight vehicles were damaged.
 However this damage was not as extensive as it was in many other European countries such as France and Germany.
 This unwittingly worked to the railways' disadvantage, because in other European countries the damage to their railway systems had been so bad that it gave them an opportunity to essentially re-build their railway systems from scratch, and dramatically modernise them.